Field sparrow: Habits

 These birds forage on the ground or in low vegetation, mainly eating insects and seeds.
 They may feed in small flocks outside the nesting season.

 The male sings from a higher perch, such as a shrub or fencepost, which indicates his ownership of the nesting territory.
-The song is a series of sad whistles ending in a trill, the sound formed like the accelerating sound of a bouncing ball has the quality coming to rest, usually last long 4 seconds, both are often compared.
+The song is a series of sad whistles ending in a trill, the sound formed like the accelerating sound of a bouncing ball has the quality coming to rest, usually last a long 4 seconds, both are often compared.

 This bird's numbers expanded as settlers cleared forests in eastern North America, but may have declined in more recent times.
 Despite this, it is a common species with a wide range, and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".